Maurice Ferré

 Maurice Antonio Ferré (June 23, 1935 – September 19, 2019) was an American politician who served six terms as the Mayor of Miami.
-Ferré was the first Puerto Rican-born United States mayor and the first Latino Mayor of Miami.
-He was an unsuccessful candidate in the 2010 elections for the U.S. Senate seat for Florida vacated by Mel Martínez for the Democratic primary.
+Ferré was the first Puerto Rican-born United States mayor and the first Latino person to serve as mayor of Miami.
+He was an unsuccessful candidate in the 2010 election for the U.S. Senate seat for Florida vacated by Mel Martínez for the Democratic primary.

 Early years

 Ferré was born in Ponce, Puerto Rico.
 He was the son of businessman José Ferré and nephew of governor of Puerto Rico Luis A. Ferré (1904–2003).
 Ferre's father José visited Miami, Florida in the 1920s and wondered why the city did not have any tall buildings.
 He then ventured into construction and real estate development in Miami.
 Ferré was born when José and his family returned to their hometown, Ponce in Puerto Rico.
 Ferré was a graduate of the University of Miami.

 Ferré served in the Florida House of Representatives from 1967 to 1968.
 He served as mayor of Miami from 1973 to 1985.

 From 1993 to 1993, Ferré served in the Miami-Dade County Board of Commissioners and was Vice-Chairman of the Miami-Dade County Board of Commissioners.
 He was active in national political campaigns, and was a member of several presidential advisory boards.
 Ferré also worked as a banker and business consultant, and held various research and teaching posts.

 On December 20, 1995, Francisco Ferré Malaussena, Mariana Gómez de Ferré, and Felipe Antonio Ferré Gómez, the son, daughter-in-law, and grandson of Ferré, died when American Airlines Flight 965 crashed into a mountain in Colombia.

 Ferré ran for mayor of Miami-Dade County in 1996, finishing in third against fellow Commissioners Alex Penelas and Arthur Teele.
 Ferré won 20% and did not make it to the runoff.

 In November 2001, Ferré lost his bid to be reelected Mayor of Miami.

 Ferré attempted his second run for mayor of Miami-Dade County in 2004; however, he won only 17.76% of the vote, and did not make the run-off.